Unplugged Lesson

 • Pat: Hands patting the thighs or knees.
 Make sure students can perform each command clearly and separately.

-Now, open the interactive sequence generator and work with the class to collaboratively build a simple four-step rhythm, using only the four approved Commands (Clap, Snap, Stomp, Pat).
+Now, open this interactive sequence generator and work with the class to collaboratively build a simple four-step rhythm, using only the four approved Commands (Clap, Snap, Stomp, Pat).

-Define this complete set of ordered instructions as your first Algorithm, explaining that it is important to follow the exact order and timing established by the generator.
+Explain that when we are coding, we call a list of instructions an Algorithm.
+Tell students that it is important to follow the exact order of the Algorithm established by the generator.

-Lead the class in performing this sequence together, saying the commands aloud as they move.
+Lead the class in performing this algorithm together, saying the commands aloud as they move.

 Unlock the Full Learning Experience